newrelic/newrelic-node-examples/opentelemetry-example/README.md

 # OpenTelemetry Example Application

-This is an example app that uses the [New Relic agent](https://github.com/newrelic/node-newrelic) in the opentelemetry bridge mode with `knex`, `express`, and `node-fetch`.
+This is an example app that uses the [New Relic agent](https://github.com/newrelic/node-newrelic) in the opentelemetry bridge mode with `knex`, `express`, and `fetch`.

 ## Setup